 CPM provides repeatable methods and tools, and develops the skills required to effectively identify and recruit channel partners, jointly plan for partners’ growth and success, and significantly improve the level of relationship with channel partner organizations.
 The result of CPM is a more successful channel sales organization with higher levels of sales productivity, more efficient use of channel support resources, and more profitable business.

-CPM focuses on helping sales professionals to develop higher levels of business to, through, and with a portfolio of channel partners.
+CPM focuses on helping sales professionals to develop higher levels of business too, though, and with a portfolio of channel partners.

 The CPM Channel Management Life Cycle

 CPM is designed for any sales professional who must build and manage a portfolio of channel partners and maximize their sales results.

 What is included in the Channel Partner Management?